DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 ------|------|------------
 allowSorting | boolean | If true, an end-user can change sorting by a column sortingDirection? | 'asc' &#124; 'desc' | Specifies the column sort order changeSortingDirection | ({ keepOther: boolean, cancel: boolean }) | Changes column sort direction.
-Keeps existing sorting if `keepOther` is set to `true`.
+Keeps the existing sorting if `keepOther` is set to `true`.
 Cancels sorting by the current column if `cancel` is set to true. allowGroupingByClick | boolean | If true, a component that toggles a column's grouping state is rendered groupByColumn | () => void | Toggles grouping for a column allowDragging | boolean | If true, an end-user can start dragging a column by the header cell